ndf-zz/python-nut2/README.rst

 This is an API overhaul of PyNUT_, a Python library to allow communication with NUT (`Network UPS Tools`_) servers.

+**Note**: Updated package to remove telnetlib dependency and convert to PEP 517 build

 **Note**: This is an unofficial project, and is in no way supported or endorsed by the `Network UPS Tools developers`_.

 Requirements
 ------------

-The module itself requires only Python (2.7 or 3.5+).
+The module itself requires only Python 3.
-If you wish to run the tests, do ``pip install -r requirements-testing.txt``.

 Usage
 -----